yosr08/14dayslearning_challenge_jinaai/README.md

 # 14dayslearning_challenge_jinaai

-Learning challenge where the goal is to get a dive in Jina Ai functionalities.
+We started me and my teammate Oussama Bahri this Learning challenge where the goal is to get a dive in Jina Ai functionalities.

 **Jina AI is a Neural Search Company**